 - Now open the Advanced / Configuration / menu #10 conversion modules and select the [fraction] per hour radio-button.
 It is only necessary to define two different pollutants in the concentration setup menu and select the ICHEM=2 option.
 This combination automatically sets MAXDIM=2 in the model code (it does not need to be set in the GUI) and calls the transformation routine every time step to convert pollutant #1 to #2 at a default rate of 10% per hour.
 Other rates can be entered as needed.
 If more than two species are defined, then the single particle mass dimension needs to be explicitly set in the menu (last data entry line).
 Now save the changes and run the model.

 - After the simulation has completed, open the Display / Concentration / Contours menu.
 The menu now shows the two pollutants as display possibilities.
-First change the default Postscript output file name from its default concplot to a unique name, such as plot_pol1.
-The .ps suffix is added automatically.
+First change the output file name from its default concplot to a unique name, such as plot_pol1.
+The suffix is added automatically.
 Then select the PMCH radio-button as the pollutant to display.
 As in previous examples, set the pg units conversion to 1.0E+12 and increase the zoom to 80%, then Execute the Display.
-You could also deselect the View On check-box because right now we only want to create all the Postscript files.
+You could also deselect the View On check-box because right now we only want to create all the graphic files.
 The viewer is not yet required.
-Once the PMCH Postscript file has been created, change the options, and create another file for plot_pol2.
+Once the PMCH graphic file has been created, change the options, and create another file for plot_pol2.

 - Rather than going through a frame-by-frame comparison of the 3-hour PMCH and POL2 concentration averages (the plumes must cover identical regions because both pollutants are on the same particle), just find the maximum concentration on each graphic (printed toward the bottom of the contour labels text box), and note the value for each time period for the first 24 hours, for the base simulation with no transformation shown in the first column is comparable to the sum of the PMCH and POL2 calculation.
 These values are also shown below and may differ slightly from your values due to differences introduced from the hardware/software dependent random number generator driving the 3D particle dispersion.